eggybyte-technology/public-podspecs/EBKSAdSDK/1.0.0/README.md

    - The comprehensive umbrella header should automatically expose all SDK headers
    - All KSCU, KSEU, and core ad components are included

+5. **Local development issues**
+   - Ensure the path in your Podfile points to the correct directory
+   - Make sure all files (especially `module.modulemap` and `EBKSAdSDK-umbrella.h`) are present

 ### Support

 For issues related to this integration, contact EggyByte Technology 2025 at affair@eggybyte.com

 ## License

 MIT License - See the podspec file for full license text.